2019–20 Australian region cyclone season: Severe Tropical Cyclone Damien

-Tropical Low Uesi
+Ex-Tropical Cyclone Uesi

 On 26 January, a low-pressure system formed to the east of the Solomon Islands, centred within a very long low-pressure trough stretching from Western Australia to the central South Pacific Ocean.
 The low-pressure system tracked generally towards the west over the following days, moving into the Australian region from the South Pacific basin on 27 January.
 On 3 February, a few days after the low-pressure trough had evolved into a monsoon trough, the BOM noted that the low-pressure system had developed into a tropical low.
 At the time, the atmospheric environment was assessed as being unfavourable for tropical cyclogenesis; however, the BOM indicated that conditions were likely to become more conducive over the following week.
 The system moved eastwards onto the boundary of the region—the 160th meridian east—at approximately 06:00 UTC on 4 February, before returning to the Australian region proper later that day.
 By 06:00 UTC on 5 February, however, the system had moved eastwards out of the Australian region once again.
 The system later intensified into a tropical cyclone while tracking southwards in the South Pacific basin, and was named Uesi by the Fiji Meteorological Service (FMS).
 Uesi reached peak intensity as a Category 3 severe tropical cyclone to the northwest of New Caledonia.

 After it began to weaken on 12 February, the FMS passed official responsibility for Uesi back to the BOM at 12:00 UTC, despite the system still being located in the South Pacific basin.
 At this time, Uesi adopted a south-southwestwards track towards the Australian region, and began to experience an increase in northwesterly vertical wind shear.
 The cyclone's convective structure rapidly deteriorated in the increasingly hostile environment, and Uesi's low-level circulation centre soon became exposed from the central dense overcast.
 However, despite the decreasing sea surface temperatures and the effects of wind shear and strong upper-level winds, Uesi maintained strong winds in its low-level core.
 At 00:00 UTC on 13 February, the tropical cyclone commenced extratropical transition while approaching the Australian region, and was downgraded to a storm-force tropical low.
 Ex-Tropical Cyclone Uesi re-entered the Australian region just before 15:00 UTC with sustained winds of 95 km/h and a central barometric pressure of 979 hPa (28.91 inHg).